RockefellerArchiveCenter/bits_and_bytes/_posts/2023-12-19-new-mission-vision-values.md

 Anne and Dina recommended that we gather the entire staff together for a day of focused conversations around the RAC’s mission, vision, and values.
 To prepare, they provided us with some resources to review prior to the all-staff day.
-These included the D[efinitions and uses of mission and vision statements](https://boardsource.org/mission-vs-vision-3/) (BoardSource) and Simon Sinek’s video, [_How Great Leaders Inspire Action_](https://www.youtube.com/watch?v=qp0HIF3SfI4&t=3s&pp=ygULc2ltb24gc2luZWs%3D).
+These included the [Definitions and uses of mission and vision statements](https://boardsource.org/mission-vs-vision-3/) (BoardSource) and Simon Sinek’s video, [_How Great Leaders Inspire Action_](https://www.youtube.com/watch?v=qp0HIF3SfI4&t=3s&pp=ygULc2ltb24gc2luZWs%3D).
 Dina and Anne also suggested that a Values statement “represents the core beliefs of the organization that inspire and guide its choices in the way it operates and deals with people.